 What is Accounts Payable?

-Accounts Payable (AP) is the money a business owes to its suppliers for goods or services received.
-When a business buys goods or services on credit it gets an invoice from the supplier.
-The amount on that invoice is recorded as accounts payable.
-AP is a current liability on the balance sheet because it’s an obligation the business needs to settle soon.
+Accounts Payable (AP) refers to the amount that a company owes its suppliers in terms of payments stemming out of goods or services yeilded.
+When a company purchases goods or services on credit it receives an invoice against such purchase.
+The value in that invoice will be recorded as an accounts payable.
+P is a current liability in the balance sheet statement of accounts as it is a debt that has to be paid quickly.

-• Type of Transaction: AR is money owed to the business, AP is money the business owes to its suppliers.
+- Nature of Transaction: AR is money that is due to the business and AP is the money that the business is due to its suppliers.

-• Balance Sheet Classification: AR is an asset, AP is a liability.
+- Classification of Balance Sheet: AR is an asset and AP is a liability.

-• Cash Flow: Good AR management means the business gets paid on time, good AP management means no late fees and good supplier relationships.
+- Cash Flow: Good AR management thus ensuring that the business is paid on time, good AP management translating to no late payments and good/ positive relationships with suppliers.

-• Financial Planning: Accurate AR and AP records help with financial planning and forecasting so businesses can make informed decisions.
+- Financial Planning: Good AR and AP records allow financial planning and forecasting of large businesses to guide it in making informed decisions.

-4. Track Aging Reports: Review aging reports regularly to track outstanding receivables and payables and follow up on overdue accounts.
+- Review Aging Reports: Review aging reports regularly as they are used to track overdue accounts, aged and overdue receivables and payables and follow up on these old debts.

 Technology Hack